🚀 See Middesk in action with an instant, self-guided demo

 Customer Identification Program requirements for banks mandate many of the same processes necessary for other types of businesses to comply with AML/CFT/CPF regulations.
 It makes sense to use similar kinds of tools to make compliance faster and more efficient.

-Middesk’s Business Verification solution can find and verify information about a company, including name, address, tax ID, registration details, officer list, and US watchlist status.
+Middesk’s Business Verification solution and tools for banking can find and verify information about a company, including name, address, tax ID, registration details, officer list, and US watchlist status.
 Middesk also offers a number of add-on packages that can screen a business for adverse media coverage, politically exposed persons, and presence on international watchlists.

 No items found.